pavlog/sscara/README.md

 * Heated bed ????? depends on (but seems like require in 4x time less current than MK2B - because of 4 times lower area)
 * 3(4 if you want z min) small (20x11x7mm) end stoppers
 Optional:
-* HC-05 bluetooth module
+* HC-05 bluetooth module (but i use and happy, even firmaware flashing done via bluetooth)

-Mass:
-* 2kg (because of steppers) - still not measured

 Firmware:
 * Marlin (modified)